Dusty-Gannon/Dusty-Gannon.github.io/_pages/research.md

 ## Bayesian learning methods for time series modeling

 Long-term data collection on ecological systems can help to illuminate how a system evolves through time with both internal mechanisms (e.g., competition between species or predation) and in response to external perturbations (e.g., anthropogenic disturbance).
 Long-term ecological (LTE) data is also critically important for projecting future states of a system with climate change, landscape conversion, and management efforts.
 While the recognition of the utility of LTE data is widespread, we are still in early stages of processing and analyzing the accumulating data, and modeling techniques continue to evolve.
-For this project, we are interested in exploring the utility of Bayesian regularization and unsupervised learning techniques in the analysis of LTE data with objectives of unsupervised feature selection and forecasting.
+For this project, we are interested in exploring the utility of Bayesian regularization and learning techniques in the analysis of LTE data with objectives of feature selection and forecasting.

 ### Feature selection